bsd/dbt-arc-functions/README.md

 3. Make changes and test them, check the boxes below:

-[]- Test that the project still successfully dbt compile
+-[x] Test that the project still successfully dbt compile

 [] Test branch on a development branch of an existing client (ideally the one that raised the bug)